MoatLab/FEMU/docs/devel/testing.rst

 environments.
 This makes it possible to expand the test coverage across distros, toolchain flavors and library versions.
 The support was originally written for Docker although we also support Podman as an alternative container runtime.
-Although the many of the target names and scripts are prefixed with "docker" the system will automatically run on whichever is configured.
+Although many of the target names and scripts are prefixed with "docker" the system will automatically run on whichever is configured.